learning-image-synthesis/sp22/_assignments/hw5.md

 ### Implementation

 * Implement the code for synthesizing images from drawings to realistic ones using the optimization procedure above in `draw`.
+* You can use [this website](https://sketch.io/sketchpad/) to generate simple sketch images of cats in your browser.
+* We've provided here a color palette of colors which typically show up in grumpy cats along with their hex codes.
+You might find better results by using these common colors.
+The hex codes corresponding to these are (from left to right): #24201d, #d2cdc7, #5a372e, #745e37, #636562, #896c5f, #9f8a68, #909391, #af958c, #1cb843.
+{% include image.html url="/static_files/assignments/hw5/color_palette.png" %}

 ### Deliverables